 Applications will NOT be accepted after the deadlines listed here.
 Once a deadline has passed the student will need to make an application for the next application period.
-A new application form is necessary if you do not complete all requirements for the degree by the dates listed; however the \$235 fee is a one-time payment.
+PhD degree applicants will be charged a \$235 dissertation fee within a week of submitting the degree application.
+A new application form is necessary if the student does not complete all requirements for the degree by the dates listed; however the \$235 fee is a one-time payment.